cbornet/pulsar-grpc/README.md

 One difference with the binary protocol is that the message metadata and payload are embedded inside the `CommandSend`/`CommandMessage` proto (the performance optimization of the binary protocol cannot be done with standard gRPC).
 In `CommandSend`/`CommandMessage`, there are 3 possible modes to encode the message and payload:

 1. `bytes` : this format is the closest from the binary protocol.
-The client will have to encode the metadata and payload with the binary framing.
+The client will have to encode/decode the metadata and payload with the binary framing.
 It's the only mode possible if the message is encrypted.
-2. `MetadataAndPayload` : in this format the metadata and payload are sent in distinct fields with the protobuf framing instead of the Pulsar one.
+2. `MetadataAndPayload` : in this format the metadata and payload are sent/received in distinct protobuf fields instead of the Pulsar framing.
 In a `CommanSend`, if the `compress` field is set, the message will be compressed by the broker using the compressions settings of the metadata.
 It's also possible to compress on the client.
-3. `Messages` : this format allows to send multiple messages in batch using protobuf instead of the binary framing.
+3. `Messages` : this format allows to send/receive multiple messages in batch using protobuf format instead of the binary framing.
 The compression settings contained in the `metadata` field are used by the broker to compress/uncompress the message.

 ### Topic Lookup